lllyasviel/stable-diffusion-webui-forge/README.md

 # About Extensions

-All UI related extensions should work without prompts, like:
+All UI related extensions should work without problems, like:

     canvas-zoom
     different translations